leekcake/CubismNativeComponents/Readme.md

 // 3. read moc file into buffer.

 // 4.
 Restore moc in place.
-csmMoc* moc = csmReviveMocInPlace(mocBuffer, mocSize);
+The 'mocBuffer' pointer will be returned on success. csmMoc* moc = csmReviveMocInPlace(mocBuffer, mocSize);